sensu/sensu-docs/content/sensu-core/2.0/guides/plan-maintenance.md

 * [Silence a specific check on entities with a specific subscription][5]
 * [Silence a specific check on every entity][6]

-## Using silencing to plan a maintenance
+## Using silencing to plan maintenance

-The purpose of this guide is to help you plan a window maintenance, by creating a silenced entry for a specific entity named `i-424242`, in order to prevent alerts as you restart or redeploy the services associated with this entity.
+The purpose of this guide is to help you plan a maintenance window, by creating a silenced entry for a specific entity named `i-424242`, in order to prevent alerts as you restart or redeploy the services associated with this entity.

 ### Creating the silenced entry

-The first step is to create a silenced entry that will silence all checks on an entity named `i-424242`, for a planned maintenance that starts at **01:00**, on **Sunday**, and ends **1 hour** later.
+The first step is to create a silenced entry that will silence all checks on an entity named `i-424242`, for a planned maintenance window that starts at **01:00**, on **Sunday**, and ends **1 hour** later.
 Your username will automatically be added as the **creator** of the silenced entry.